scaleinnotech/Learn.MakerCloud_en/docs/ch4_connect/microbit/connect_microbit.md

 |:-------------------------------------------:|:-------------------------------------------:|
 | ![img_11.gif](img/img_11.gif){:width="70%"} | ![img_12.gif](img/img_12.gif){:width="70%"} |

-After successfully connecting to Maker Cloud, users can add other programming to make their micro:bits perform other MQTT commands.
+After successfully connecting to MakerCloud, users can add other programming to make their micro:bits perform other MQTT commands.
-**Note that you must first connect Wi-Fi and Maker Cloud MQTT every time you program.**
+**Note that you must first connect Wi-Fi and MakerCloud MQTT every time you program.**